derecode/TradeDataAnalysis/README.md

 # Analysis of EU trade data
-Analysis of EU trade data for a typical month based on Eurostat data
+Analysis of EU trade data for a typical period based on Eurostat data